 You might think the solution would then be to scan the phone for spyware, but unfortunately, even some of the biggest names in the industry, such as Symantec, Kaspersky, and Avast, have proven largely ineffective at detecting these apps.

 So what can you do to protect yourself?

 3 Ways to Keep an Abusive Partner from Surveilling You

 1. Keep Your Phone on You at All Times

 Almost all the apps studied require that the abuser physically have access to the victim’s phone at least once.

 2. Be Cautious Using Any Phone You Didn’t Obtain Yourself

 Abusers with a lot of control over their victims often control their money too – and so end up being the ones to purchase their phone.
-In these cases not only can they pre-install dual purpose apps, but with a little tech savvy, they can can even root the device, giving them the ability to install the most nefarious off-store apps.
+In these cases not only can they pre-install dual purpose apps, but with a little tech-savvy, they can even root the device, giving them the ability to install the most nefarious off-store apps.
 There are even companies that will sell phones that are already rooted, or that have surveillance software pre-installed.

-3. Password Protect Your Phone, and Don’t Share Your Password with Anyone
+3. Password Protect Your Phone and Don’t Share Your Password with Anyone

-As mentioned above, having a password to keep your phone locked is the first line of defense in keeping its contents secure.
+As mentioned above, having a password to keep your phone locked is the first line of defence in keeping its contents secure.
 If you suspect your partner is accessing your device, immediately change your password.
 Make it long and complex, and make sure not to use elements they might be able to guess, like your birthday or pet’s name.